Use remote commands in two ways:

-A pre-built remote command for a vendor takes care of the native code requirements for you.
-The remote command module installs the vendor SDK and defines remote command handlers for the vendor’s SDK methods.
+A vendor integration is a pre-built remote command module that installs the vendor SDK and and defines native code handlers for the vendor’s API.

 Implementing a remote command integration requires the following:

 Vendor Remote Command Module

-Replace the vendor’s SDK install with the remote command module in your app build scripts.
+In your app build scripts, Replace the vendor SDK with the remote command module.
 The remote command module handles the vendor SDK installation and setup for you.

 Vendor Remote Command Tag

 In iQ Tag Management, add the remote command tag for the vendor integration.
-Supported vendor SDK methods and data variables are configured as tag settings or data mappings.
+Configure the tag settings and data mappings to implement the desired vendor methods.

 A module for the vendor integration can be added to the build script for your platform.
 Modules are named in the format of TealiumVendorXYZ, for example TealiumBraze.